 Existing laws, ordinances and plans at the federal, state and local level can support or impact flood hazard mitigation actions identified in this plan.
-Flood hazard mitigation planning typically includes review and incorporation as appropriate of existing plans, studies, reports and technical information.
-This section provides a review of laws and ordinances in effect within the planning area that can affect flood hazard mitigation actions.
-Some federal, state and local laws and programs have emergency protocols that go into effect during emergency situations to waive or expedite requirements or procedures.
+Flood hazard mitigation planning typically includes review and incorporation as appropriate of existing plans, studies, and technical information.
+This section provides a review of laws and ordinances that can affect flood hazard mitigation in the planning area.
+Some laws and programs have emergency protocols that go into effect during emergency situations to waive or expedite requirements or procedures.
 These modifications are limited in scope and duration, and all mitigation and recovery projects should be planned for and implemented in ways that they meet all federal, state and local laws.
 All of the following federal, state and local programs have been identified as being related to the goals and objectives to this plan.